Ellipsion/react-electron-app/README.md

+### Electron App

+I built this react-electron desktop app for an assignment.

+It reads json data from a file via ipc communication.

-# Getting Started with The App
+### Getting Started with The App

 ## Available Scripts